 What about maternity leave and sick leave?

-Excluding those on longer term sick leave or on maternity leave (for example) or who have not worked in February or March could give rise to discrimination claims, and the employer’s decision may or may not be justifiable.
-Those returning from leave (of any description) could be put on Furlough leave in the same way as others, and the 10 June cut off won’t apply to certain people returning from leave.
+Excluding those on longer term sick leave or on maternity leave (for example) could give rise to discrimination claims, and the employer’s decision may or may not be justifiable.
+Those returning from leave (of any description) could be put on furlough leave in the same way as others.